alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 ## Problems we faced/forsee
 - After the first meeting with city government, we realized the data we downloaded was inaccurate, leading us to obtain very skewed and inaccurate results.
 - As mentioned before, after redowloading the data, we got better results for the 311 citations, however we are still having trouble identifying accurate data for environmental citations.
 As a result, we will use data related to 'illegal dumping' (we used 'bulk trash' and 'trash accumulation')to understand the general trash/dumping problem.
+We know this is an expensive intervention so we aren't sure how feasible this would be (however it is cheaper than assining personnel to oversee illegal dumping).

-# Suggestions
+- We are not sure if city government will see the immediate value in building awareness around reporting/using phones to report, but we believe this is a great step because the government will benefit from people reporting, as they act as the eyes and ears of the city.
+It would be better to have them report rather than not, which could lead to increased trash problems, rat problems, etc.

 # Additional Sources Baltimore Open Data